Colombian Commercial Code: Maritime Assistance, Rescue Law | Althox

 Section 1551 .- Where remuneration is to be appointed by the judge, it will take into account the circumstances, the following rules: 1.
 The value of property saved, and 2.
 The success of the efforts of those who have provided assistance or rescue, the danger incurred by the ship assisted by passengers and crew, her cargo, the salvors and ship assistant, time spent, damage and expenses incurred, the risks run by the salvors, as the value of material exposed by them, having regard, where appropriate, the provision about ship appropriate wizard or rescue assistance.
 The judge may reduce the compensation, and even delete it if it is found that the audience or saviors, their fault, they needed assistance or rescue, or if incurred misappropriation.

-The factors for judicial determination are comprehensive:
+The factors for judicial determination are comprehensive, aiming for a holistic assessment of the rescue operation:

 Article 1552: Saved Persons' Liability

 This article explicitly states that those whose lives are saved are not required to pay for the rescue.
 This reinforces the humanitarian principle that saving human life is a moral imperative, not a commercial transaction.
+It distinguishes between the value of property and the inestimable value of human life, ensuring that financial considerations do not impede life-saving efforts.

 Section 1552 .- Those saved are not required to pay.